Zerg00s/Flexy-Chart/README.md

 # Flexy Chart SharePoint Framework Webpart

-The Flexy Chart webpart is a SharePoint Framework webpart that allows users to create and edit org charts.
-The webpart is designed to be user-friendly and easy to use.
-Users can add, edit, and delete nodes in the chart.
-The Flexy Chart webpart is  customizable, allowing users to change the appearance of the chart to suit their needs.
-The Flexy Chart webpart is using the [org-chart](https://github.com/bumbeishvili/org-chart) project, which in turn, using the popular d3 visualization library.
+The Flexy Chart Web Part is a SharePoint Framework webpart designed for easy creation and editing of organizational charts.
+With a simple interface, users can add, edit, and delete nodes in the chart.
+While offering some customization options to adjust the chart's appearance, Flexy Chart leverages the [org-chart](https://github.com/bumbeishvili/org-chart) project and the D3.js visualization library for efficient chart management.

 ## Quick Deployment
 - Download the latest package from [Releases](https://github.com/Zerg00s/Flexy-Chart/releases)